libpasta/libpasta-hugo/content/introduction/password-hashing-theory.md

 password is sitting in the open.

 This is bad, since Alice is a typical user who likes to re-use the same password across multiple services.
-Unfortunately, as service providers we do not have the luxury of assuming all users have unique, high-entropy passwords.
+Unfortunately, service providers do not have the luxury of assuming all users have unique, high-entropy passwords.

 Hence we want to apply a [one-way function][owf] `f` to the password, so that